 - Finished product: is a finished product after the manufacturing process.

 Products are kept as inventory to ensure adequate, regular, and continuous supply to customers as required.
 Raw materials and events are held as inventories to avoid incidents or interruptions in the production to effectively scale purchases in large quantities (discounts).
 The increase or decrease in inventories of the business impacts a change in economic activity.
+That is why a business must manage their inventory carefully, and they have their own inventory management method.

 This is one of the main inventory management goals and objectives.
 If you have an order in your hand for the finished goods, but you cannot complete the order because the inventory is scarce, then it is not ideal.
 Not only does this endanger the performance of the order, but it also damages your company’s credibility due to a delay in its committed deadlines.